andamira/devela/examples/sys/hw/mcu/esp32/c3_supermini_oled042/README.md

 ## Direct boot

-The example currently keeps its minimal startup assembly and linker script local and explicit.
+The example uses devela's `esp32_c3_direct_boot!` macro for the minimal ESP32-C3 startup sequence.

+The macro establishes the RISC-V stack and global pointer, initializes `.data` and `.bss`, then enters the supplied Rust function.

-The linker script describes the ESP32-C3 flash and RAM layout and places the direct-boot header at the beginning of the image.
-The startup code establishes the RISC-V stack and global pointer, initializes `.data` and `.bss`, then enters Rust `main`.
+The linker script remains local for now.
+It describes the ESP32-C3 flash and RAM layout and places the ROM direct-boot header at the beginning of the image.
+Reusable linker integration is still being developed.

-These pieces are intentionally visible while the initial runtime support is being developed;
-they are candidates for reusable devela support once the interface is settled.

 ## Size